Hello, my name is Jeromy Alexander, I am 45 years old.

 In 2017, I returned to work for my own company and also ran a successful campaign to be elected City Councilmember in Ward 3 for a four-year term beginning 12/1/17.
 In 2019 I ran for Mayor and lost by 386 votes.
 In 2021 I would have been in an uncontested race for my ward’s seat, however due to paperwork error, I found myself again in a race to be Mayor – and lost in a highly-contested primary.
 My last elected day in office was 11/30/2021.

-I am a D licensed skydiver with 2586 skydives beginning in 2007 and from 2018 until 2022 worked full time as an AFFI and Videographer at Skydive Tecumseh.
+I am a D licensed skydiver with 2586 skydives beginning in 2007 and from 2018 until 2022 I worked full time as an AFFI and Videographer at Skydive Tecumseh.
+Lots of stories to be told!
 On January 8, 2022, I was involved in a skydiving incident while in Zephyrhills, Florida when I impacted the ground at a high rate of speed, breaking my ankle, femur, pelvis and spine.

-The remainder of 2022 was spent healing until Thanksgiving Day 2022, when I began the current adventure: a journey to travel, write and photograph the people I meet on my way.
+The remainder of 2022 was spent healing until Thanksgiving Day 2022, when I began my current adventure: a journey to travel, write and photograph the people I meet on my way.
+From that day, I have written every night- to sum up thirty years in a single page is difficult, so please, if this “About Me” page has interested you, follow along for the daily adventure.

 When I’m not with my family, working, or skydiving, I enjoy being in coffee shops and reading.
-Although I’ve not yet written anything of consequence, I enjoy the idea of being an author and I hope you might find something interesting or thought-provoking enough to share from this site.
+Although I’ve not yet written anything of consequence, I enjoy the idea of being an author and I hope you might find something interesting or thought-provoking enough to share.